jsherman212/svc_stalker/README.md

 `module/svc_stalker_ctl.s` implements `svc_stalker_ctl`.
 Please look in the `example` directory for more usage.

+**A maximum of 1023 processes can have their system calls be intercepted simultaneously.**

-**You need to register exception ports for your process before you enable system call interception for it.** The `handle_svc` hook doesn't check if you've done this.
-The reason is to save space.
+**You need to register exception ports for your process before you enable system call interception for it.** The `handle_svc` hook doesn't check if you've done this to save space.

 Ideally, I'd have as much space as I need to write `svc_stalker_ctl` and the `handle_svc` hook.
 Unfortunately, I have no way of marking memory returned by